io-developer/disk-exporter/README.md

 Disk-Exporter exports Prometheus metrics about the health of your system's physical disks and software RAID arrays.
 It uses smartctl and mdadm to do this.

-This was written for a specific environment and therefore makes some assumptions about your server.
+This was written for a specific environment and therefore makes some assumptions.

 ## Disk metrics